EnigmaVSSUT/Induction-2021/Competitive Coding/Task/README.md

 - You will be learning how to tackle the problem statements, to think in a logical way, to overcome certain mistakes that all programmers face in the beginning and to develop a    habit of practicing competitive coding.
 At the same time, **we will be giving you practice problems to test your knowledge and understanding**.

-- On the first day i.e **`02.05.2021`** you are going to be provided with materials to learn the basics of C++ which is the most opted language for CP.
+- On the first day i.e **`02.05.2021`** you are going to be provided with materials to learn the basics of C .
 After this you would be getting  practice question links to various practice problems everyday in the practice repo.

 - Beginning with very simple and classic Competitive Coding questions, we will move on to solving higher difficulty level problems and explaining some much required concepts on the  way.